huggingface/blog/segmoe.md

 ### About the name

-The SegMoE MoEs is called **SegMoE-AxB**, where A refers to the number of expert models MoE-d together, while the second number refers to the number of experts involved in the generation of each image.
+The SegMoE MoEs are called **SegMoE-AxB**, where `A` refers to the number of expert models MoE-d together, while the second number refers to the number of experts involved in the generation of each image.
 Only some layers of the model (the feed-forward blocks, attentions, or all) are replicated depending on the configuration settings; the rest of the parameters are the same as in a Stable Diffusion model.
-For more details about how MoE works, please refer to [the "Mixture of Experts Explained" post](https://huggingface.co/blog/moe).
+For more details about how MoEs work, please refer to [the "Mixture of Experts Explained" post](https://huggingface.co/blog/moe).

 ## Inference
 We release 3 merges on Hugging Face: